Building Capacity for Involvement

 - strategies to support successful school and family interactions

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Using multiple methods of communication to parents/caregivers such as Keep in Touch for emergencies, News You Choose email messages, monthly parent newsletter, weekly Friday Communication folders, school memos, event flyers, and the BES website which contains a variety of information for students and parents/caregivers.
+- Use multiple methods of communication to families such as e-Notify for emergencies, News You Choose email messages, quarterly parent newsletters, weekly Friday Communication Folder, school memos, event flyers, and our BES Website which contains a variety of information for students and their families.

-- Encouraging all parents/caregivers to attend an annual meeting on Back to School Night to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
-Shares school and student performance data with parents/caregivers in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, during Parent-Teacher conferences and quarterly grade level newsletters sent home to parents/caregivers.
+- Encourage all caregivers to attend an annual meeting on Back-To-School Night to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

 - Share school and students’ performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as quarterly interim reports, quarterly progress report cards, and student performance data summary of progress of Horizon and DRA reading scores.